 "You were looking at me with a little bit of a green eyed monster there.
 I figured it was because you're shaking in your boots so to speak," He teased, and I pointedly rolled my eyes.
 He poked me in the rib playfully, and I laughed in spite of myself.

 "Did I pass?"
 I asked with a coy smile across my lips, and he raised an eyebrow.

 "Am I still a cool kid?"
 I scowled, and he snorted.

-"Well thanks!"
-I sighed dejectedly, and he ruffled my hair once again.
+"Well, gee, thanks," I sighed dejectedly, my cheeks all but burning with the embarrassment, and he ruffled my hair once again.
 He then made a clucking sound of sorts and shook his head.

 "Hey Cloud, you wanna hang out next weekend?"
 Zack suggested, "I have to spend some time with Sephiroony in the morning on Saturday, but I have the afternoon free?"

-"Sure," I shrugged nonchalantly, even though I mentally whooped and punched my fist in the air.
+"Sure," I shrugged nonchalantly, even though I mentally screamed and punched my fist in the air.